ScottESanDiego/Fetch-Latest-File/README.md

 This custom component for Home Assistant allows you to retrieve ("fetch") the most recently modified files ("latest files"), such as camera screenshots and video events, of a certain minimum size from a specified directory.
 It was specifically designed for use with Reolink cameras and their integrations but can be easily adapted for a variety of other use cases.

 Note that the original project is archived by the author.
 This form includes updates to make it work reliably with the latest Home Assistant versions.
-As of version 2.0.0, this component is now a "Sensor".
+As of version 3.0.0, this component is now a "Sensor" with improved async handling and modern Home Assistant best practices.

 ## Installation